 Perspective from Paul

-Suter has been able to maintain a similar perspective while experiencing the confinement of an uncertain baseball season.
+Suter has been able to maintain a similar perspective while experiencing the confinement from baseball during uncertainty.

 “I’ve really been growing in patience, especially with our son Liam.
 There’s nothing else to do right now but stay home, so I’ve developed a good sense of being present with him.”

 Confinement reduces life to its most basic level, to the real picture of what it means to be alive.
 Fatherhood has always been important.
-But never before has it migrated so seamlessly towards the nucleus of the home, when so many other activities and priorities have been stripped away.
+But never before has it migrated seamlessly towards the home’s nucleus when so many other activities and priorities have been stripped away.